Mastercard (MA) Received its Third Buy in a Row

-After RBC Capital and Oppenheimer gave Mastercard (NYSE: MA) a Buy rating last month, the company received another Buy, this time from Tigress Financial.
-Analyst Ivan Feinseth reiterated a Buy rating on Mastercard today.
-The company’s shares closed last Monday at $227.93, close to its 52-week low of $213.22.
+After RBC Capital and Nomura gave Mastercard (NYSE: MA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Glenn Greene maintained a Buy rating on Mastercard today and set a price target of $280.00.
+The company’s shares closed last Monday at $237.07.

-According to TipRanks.com, Feinseth is a 5-star analyst with an average return of 11.2% and a 58.0% success rate.
-Feinseth covers the Consumer Goods sector, focusing on stocks such as Dolby Laboratories, Snap-on, and Garmin.
+According to TipRanks.com, Greene is a top 25 analyst with an average return of 18.4% and a 77.9% success rate.
+Greene covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Fidelity National Info, and Global Payments.

-Currently, the analyst consensus on Mastercard is a Strong Buy with an average price target of $349.52, a 57.2% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mastercard with a $340.30 average price target, a 57.6% upside from current levels.
 In a report issued on March 9, Nomura also maintained a Buy rating on the stock with a $368.00 price target.

 See today’s analyst top recommended stocks >>